Table of contents

 });

-Transifex currently supports only the second format, i.e. root must be defined as a normal locale bundle (see the official documentation at the bottom of the page for further information).
+📝Note: Transifex currently supports only the second format, i.e., root must be defined as a normal locale bundle (see the official documentation at the bottom of the page for further information).

 Things to note

 JavaScript allows keys within a dictionary to be defined without single/double quotes.
-When a RequireJS file is uploaded, Transifex will automatically add these quotes (the file is parsed in a similar manner to JSON).
-This means that when you download your source/translations, keys will be quoted.
+When a RequireJS file is uploaded, Transifex will automatically add these quotes (the file is parsed similarly to JSON).
+This means that keys will be quoted when you download your source or translation files.

 Example